- What We Do

 The short answer is no, the donor has no rights or responsibilities towards the child in this situation.

-A child arrangements order is an order specifying who a child should live with and/or spend time.
-When deciding whether or not to grant permission to make the application, the court will have particular regard to the following (section 10(9) The Children Act 1989): –
+A child arrangements order is an order specifying who a child should live with and/or how their time will be spent with each parent.
+When deciding whether to grant permission to make the application, the court will have particular regard to the following (section 10(9) The Children Act 1989): –